adhikarinarayan/adhikarinarayan.github.io/_posts/2024-10-03-Tensor-Basics.md

 \end{bmatrix} $$
 Here the order of product is 2.

-Similarly we can extend this process to higher order tensors of p-th and q-th order.
+Similarly, we can extend this process to higher order tensors of p-th and q-th order.

 $$(A ⊗ B)_{i1...ip j1...jq} = A_{i1...ip} * B{j1...jq}$$